Meena (actress)

-Meena Durairaj (born 16 September 1976), known professionally as Meena, is an Indian actress who predominantly works in the South Indian film industry as well as Hindi cinema.
+Meena Durairaj (born 16 September 1976), known professionally as Meena, is an Indian actress who predominantly works in South Indian films as well as Hindi cinema.
+She is a classical dancer.
 Meena has acted in Tamil, Telugu, Malayalam, Kannada, and Hindi films.
-In addition to acting, Meena is also a playback singer, TV judge, and occasional dubbing artist.
+She became one of the most sought after actresses in the South Indian film industry in the '90s.
+Meena is also a playback singer, TV show judge, and occasional dubbing artist.
 She has received numerous accolades, including two Filmfare Awards South, three Tamil Nadu State Film Awards, two Nandi Award for Best Actress and Cinema Express Awards.
 In 1998, she was honoured with the Kalaimamani Award by Government of Tamil Nadu.

 Early life

-Meena was born in 1976 and was brought up in Chennai (then Madras), Tamil Nadu.
-Her mother Rajamallika from Kannur district of Kerala while her father Durairaj is from Andhra.
+Meena was born on 16 September 1976 and was brought up in Chennai (then Madras), Tamil Nadu.
+Her mother Rajamallika is from Kannur district of Kerala.